Thongs and Queenslanders in the Aussie snow 2018 – DAY EIGHT

 When we got back to the van everything in there was so cold.
 So glad we didn’t try vanning it in the snow.

 The first rest stop was on Golden Beach where we found a cool Shipwreck.
 Well, the rusty skeleton of what was left.
 Loved the rich colours of rusting metal against the white sands and clear blue skies.
+The juxtaposition of nature’s serenity and the ship’s forsaken history offers a unique canvas for artistic expression.

 A series of gales blew the Trinculo off course near Wilsons Promontory around 1879, finally running aground along 90 Mile Beach.
 Fortunately, no lives were lost.